 Option 2: Imported AutoCAD/Rhino linework

-The workaround for this limitations is to use AutoCAD or Rhino.
-Create or modify the spline in AutoCAD or Rhino, and then re-import the geometry back into Revit.
+The workaround for these limitations is to use AutoCAD or Rhino.
+Create or modify the spline in AutoCAD or Rhino, and then reimport the geometry back into Revit.
 When importing, you’ll need to use ‘Import CAD’, not ‘Link CAD’.
 Once in Revit, you can then explode the Imported CAD spline.
 Revit will convert it into a Revit spline and split it into two parts.
 If a 3D spline is imported, it will be flattened to the current work plane once exploded within Revit.
-The method of course breaks the golden rule of not importing CAD geometry and especially not exploding CAD geometry.
-The CAD geometry therefore needs to be as ‘clean’ as possible and used sparingly.
+The method, of course, breaks the golden rule of not importing CAD geometry and especially not exploding CAD geometry.
+The CAD geometry, therefore, needs to be as ‘clean’ as possible and used sparingly.

 Option 3: Dynamo

 Using Dynamo to generate splines is probably the best workaround.
 Dynamo will allow you to create a closed, periodic NURBS curve, similar to what Rhino or AutoCAD can produce.
-(Although refer to this post to see some of the geometric differences when importing).
-In order to create Revit geometry, such as model lines or a floor, the closed spline will need to be split into two segments.
+The closed spline will need to be split into two segments to create Revit geometry, such as model lines or a floor.
 Although we are left with two lines, they will be tangential unless modified manually.
-The final output of this workflow is similar to option 2 where we imported CAD linework however the benefit Dynamo has over this method is that you won’t need to keep deleting and reimporting the geometry.
+The final output of this workflow is similar to option two, where we imported CAD linework; however, the benefit Dynamo has over this method is that you won’t need to keep deleting and reimporting the geometry.
 Re-running the Dynamo script will automatically update the Revit elements should the spline geometry change.